 Schloss Winsen, Renaissance palace in Winsen, Germany

-The castle was first documented in 1299 and later served as a residence for Duke Magnus II during the medieval Lüneburg succession disputes.
-It gradually became an important administrative center for the region over the following centuries.
+The palace was first recorded in 1299 and served as a residence for local dukes during the Lüneburg succession disputes.
+Over time it became an administrative center and today it functions as a district courthouse.

 The chapel inside the palace serves as a venue for cultural events and weddings, creating a quiet space in the town center.
 Visitors can experience these rooms during special occasions and see how a historic setting supports community gatherings today.